disulfidebond/ctakes_processing/README.md

 - Java 1.8 or higher
 - An API key with the UMLS Terminology Services (this is free but requires an [account](https://uts.nlm.nih.gov/uts/login))

 The most recent version of cTAKES is cTAKES 5.0, which is the recommended version.
 To use cTAKES version 5.0, you will need to [clone the Git Repository](https://github.com/apache/ctakes), then use Maven in an IDE such as IntelliJ IDEA to build, compile, and then create the required java jar files.
+A full description of building and compiling cTAKES 5.0 is beyond the scope of this writeup, but a summary description of the steps is available as an appendix.

 Alternatively, you can use the User Installation of cTAKES 4.0.0.1, which is available for download [here](https://ctakes.apache.org), and has installation instructions [here](https://cwiki.apache.org/confluence/display/CTAKES/cTAKES+4.0+User+Install+Guide).